 All services must be implemented

-manner.
+asyncmanner.
 This is necessary so that the runtime is not blocked.

 We now want to describe our service, that it can be used correctly at different Runtimes.
-Therefore we will add an schema
+Therefore we will add an schema to the exported service.
+This Schema follows the definition of a JSON-Schema:

 export const HelloWorld: HelloWorldService = exportAsNopeService(_HelloWorldService, {